errol187/Multi-tasks/README.md

 ## Basic cloning of default assets
 To copy all files by running task 1.
+Paths need updating in src files running task 2.
+(Only for sass files)
-Once files are copied you can watch the affiliates folder for changes by running task 2.
+Once files are copied you can watch the affiliates folder for changes by running task 3.

 1. _Run this task with the `grunt copy:all` command._
+2. _Run this task with `grunt replace:dist --target=htx` command_
 2. _Run this task with the `grunt watch --target=[affiliateCode]` command._

 Grunt 'watch' will run: